MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

         await sleep(500);
     }
     // Use axios.post() to send a POST request
-    // to the endpoint for the SlamStartMapping command. axios.post("http://" + ip + "/api/alpha/slam/map/start");
+    // to the endpoint for the StartMapping command. axios.post("http://" + ip + "/api/alpha/slam/map/start");
 }
 ```